alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ## Plan for Dependency Failure

-Once you define your SLO, it’s good practice to confirm that you aren’t overdepending on the SLOs/SLAs of other products that fail to meet their commitments.
+Once you define your SLO, it's good practice to confirm that you aren't overdepending on the SLOs/SLAs of other products that fail to meet their commitments.

 Once you identify any third-party dependencies, at a minimum, design for the largest failure accounted for in their advertised SLAs.

-In summary, it’s good practice to prepare for the day when the systems you depend on are unavailable.
+In summary, it's good practice to prepare for the day when the systems you depend on are unavailable.
 Even the best products will fail and experience outages.
 Regularly practice disaster recovery scenarios to ensure your systems are resilient to common and uncommon failures.
 Assess your dependencies and automate your system responses as much as possible.

 ## System diagrams